cortexlabs/cortex/README.md

 <br>

 Cortex deploys your machine learning models to your cloud infrastructure.
-You define your deployment with simple declarative configuration, Cortex containerizes your models, deploys them as scalable JSON APIs, and manages their lifecycle in production.
+You define your deployment with simple declarative configuration, Cortex containerizes your models, deploys them as autoscaling JSON APIs, and manages their lifecycle in production.

 Cortex is actively maintained by Cortex Labs.
 We're a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).